Close-coupled cooling: Google data centers

-For several years now, Google, according to the statements of the vice president of Data Centers, Joseph Kava, restructures the cooling system of its Data Centers every 12 – 18 months, also focusing on Close Coupled type systems.
+In a 2016 interview, Google vice president of data centers Joseph Kava said that the company restructures the cooling system of its data centers every 12–18 months, and was focusing on close-coupled systems.

-In 2012 Google published a photo gallery that shows the design of its cooling system, followed by an explanation of Data Center Vice President Joseph Kava, of how it works.

-In the data center shown the rooms serve as cold corridors, there is a raised floor but there are no perforated tiles.
-Cooling occurs in closed corridors with rows of racks on both sides while cooling coils using cold water serve as the ceiling of these warm corridors, which also house the pipes that carry the water to and from the cooling towers housed in another part of the building.
+In the data centers, there is a raised floor but there are no perforated tiles.
+Cooling occurs in closed corridors with rows of racks on both sides while cooling coils using cold water serve as the ceiling of these warm corridors, and also house the pipes that carry the water to and from the cooling towers housed in another part of the building.

-The temperature of the air is generally maintained around 26.5 °C, getting warmer more and more due to the contact with various components, up to about 49 °C. When air is directed by fans in the warm closed corridor where, reaching the top of the room passes through the cooling coil and is cooled to room temperature.
-The flexible piping connects to the cooling coil at the top of the hot aisle and descends through an opening in the floor and flows under the raised floor.
+The temperature of the air is generally maintained around 26.5 °C, but steadily gets warmer, up to about 49 °C, due to contact with various components.
+When air is directed by fans in the warm closed corridor, reaching the top of the room passes through the cooling coil and is cooled to room temperature.
+The flexible piping then connects to the cooling coil at the top of the hot aisle, descends through an opening in the floor, and flows under the raised floor.

 From the statements of Kava: "If we had leaks in the conduits, the water would sink down into our raised floor.
 We have a lot of experience with this design, and it has never happened a large water loss", the presence of an emergency system for any water leaks is confirmed.
 It is also confirmed that the proximity of liquids to the servers is not considered problematic.

-Kava also stated, referring to other types of cooling systems with installations on the ceiling to return the hot exhaust air to the air conditioners of the computer room (CRAC) located along the perimeter of the raised floor area, that "The whole system is inefficient because the hot air is moved over a long distance while traveling towards the "CRAC", while a Close Coupled system is significantly more efficient."
+Kava also stated, referring to other types of cooling systems with installations on the ceiling to return the hot exhaust air to the air conditioners of the computer room (CRAC) located along the perimeter of the raised floor area, that the "system is inefficient because the hot air is moved over a long distance while traveling towards the 'CRAC', while a close coupled system is significantly more efficient."